MathewT/aws-certified-developer/AWS_Cloud_Best_Practices.md

   - **Best Practice:** Don't store detailed session information in the local file system, resulting in a stateful architecture
   - **Best Practice:** Store detailed session information in a fast, flexible database such as DynamoDB
+  - **Best Practice:** Avoid stateful architectures by using S3, EFS or other storage service to store larger files associated to users
+  - **Best Practice:** For multi-step workflows requiring persistence of state from each step, use Amazon Simple Workflow Service (SWF) to centrally store execution history and keep workloads stateless